Purple and Brown

-Purple and Brown is a British stop-motion animated short television series made in collaboration with Nickelodeon and Aardman Animations, creators of Wallace and Gromit, Chicken Run, Creature Comforts, Angry Kid, Morph and Shaun the Sheep.
+Purple and Brown is a British stop-motion animated short television series made in collaboration with Nickelodeon and Aardman Animations, the creators of Wallace and Gromit.
 The series was devised and directed by Rich Webber and edited by Mike Percival, who also offered the voices of the characters, and first aired in February 2006, on Nickelodeon's UK and Ireland channel, and then later became a staple on the US Nickelodeon network as part of its former Nick Extra short program.

 Background

 The series was devised and was directed by Webber and edited by Percival, who also offer the voices of the characters.
 The series was originally set to launch on 13 February 2006, on Nickelodeon's channel in the United Kingdom.
 Despite the series conclusion in 2007, its 7-minute special, titled Space was made back in 2009 but left unaired.

 Purple and Brown is a creation of Aardman, who animated Wallace and Gromit, Creature Comforts, Angry Kid and Morph.